Where to give birth

 - An obstetric unit within a hospital, with consultant obstetricians (doctors specialising in pregnancy and birth) and anaesthetists available, and neonatal care on site if needed

-- Make sure you’re aware of all your options
+- Be aware of all your options.

-Information produced to help women decide where to give birth, based on NHS guidance
+Information produced to help women decide where to give birth, based on NHS guidance.

-Information about the Birthplace study (written for people with some knowledge of medical words and phrases)
+Information about the Birthplace study (written for people with some knowledge of medical words and phrases).

-Recommendations from NICE, the National Institute for Health and Care Excellence for the NHS
+Recommendations from NICE, the National Institute for Health and Care Excellence for the NHS.

 The NHS Better Health, Start for Life website has valuable information to help you make the best decision about where to give birth.